 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
-First, a draft plan will be published in The Wilson Times and on the Town of Middlesex website.
-All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Middlesex's Town Council.
+First, a draft plan will be will be available at the County Offices for customers to view.
+A notice will be included in customer water bill notifying them of such.
+Also a draft plan will be published in The Duplin Times.
+All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by the Duplin County Commissioners.